therapyroute/mcp-flowise/README.md

 ### Adding to MCP Ecosystem (`mcpServers` Configuration)

 You can integrate `mcp-flowise` into your MCP ecosystem by adding it to the `mcpServers` configuration.
-Example configuration:
+Example:

 ```json
 {